Flamenco/stackeditpro/Source Code Documentation Extension.md

 We use `Typescript` notation to define the method signature.

 ## Interface Documentation
-You can also generate Typescript interface documentation by including the special comment `//@doc` as the first line of the code fence.
+You can also generate documentation from a Typescript interface by including the special comment `//@doc` as the first line of the code fence.
 Any single line comments preceding declared items will become descriptions.

 ```ts
 //@doc